FatanKaz/DD/README.md

 # README #

-Please read this before you use my code
+Please read this before you use my code.